partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Papa: Tomorrow you can play with the ball, Momo.

 Momo: That's right!
-Good night, Barley!
+Good night, Barkley!

 ## At home

-Papa: It's Sunday today, so it'd be nice to go to the park and play ball with Barley.
+Papa: It's Sunday today, so it'd be nice to go to the park and play ball with Barkley.

 Momo: Yeah!
 Let's go!
-Barley!!
+Barkley!!

-Barley: *Wan!
+Barkley: *Wan!
 Wan!*

 Momo: Be back sooooon!